 ii.
 Visa Entitlement Verification Online (VEVO) printout

 3. Evidence of South Australian residency.
-A document including your name and South Australian residential address: phone bill, utility bill, bank statement or letter from your employer confirming you are residing or working in South Australia.
+A document including your name and South Australian residential address, such as: phone bill, utility bill, bank statement or letter from your employer confirming you are residing or working in South Australia.

 4. Offshore Technical Skills Record including any overseas gained qualification and evidence of skills and experience.